kubecost/docs/getting-started.md

 ## <a name="no-pvs"></a>Deploying Kubecost without persistent volumes

-You may optionally pass the following Helm flags to install Kubecost and its bundled dependancies without any Persistent Volumes.
-Note any time the Prometheus server pod is restarted then all historical billing data will be lost, unless Thanos or other long-term storage is enabled in the Kubecost product.
+You may optionally pass the following Helm flags to install Kubecost and its bundled dependencies without any Persistent Volumes.
+Note any time the Prometheus server pod is restarted then all historical billing data will be lost unless Thanos or other long-term storage is enabled in the Kubecost product.

 ```
 --set prometheus.alertmanager.persistentVolume.enabled=false